66-day/66-day/index.md

 [![HitCount](http://hits.dwyl.io/66-day/66-day.svg)](http://hits.dwyl.io/66-day/66-day)
 ![GitHub last commit](https://img.shields.io/github/last-commit/66-day/66-day.svg)

-# You can change your bad habbits
+# You can change your bad habits

 To change the habit, it is said that habits can be improved if the desired behavior is maintained for just 66 days.